rpdelaney/l4d2-tourney-rules/documents-export-2014-02-12/rules.md

 #####5.4 Spectators and admins

+######5.4.1 Requests for Oversight
-######5.4.1 Any team may request that an admin be present at their match.
-The
-staff will honor reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behavior that may take place.
+Any team may request that an admin be present at their match.
+The staff will honor reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behavior that may take place.

+######5.4.2 Spectators
-######5.4.2 Aside from authorized casters and admins, no spectators
-whatsoever will be allowed in the server during matches.
+Aside from authorized casters and admins, no spectators whatsoever will be allowed in the server during matches.

 #####5.5 Ringers

-######5.5.1 Both teams must agree to allow ringers before the match, or
-ringers will not be allowed.
+Both teams must agree to allow ringers before the match, or ringers will not be allowed.

+######5.5.1
-######5.5.2 No registered competitor may ring for another team unless their
-team has withdrawn or been eliminated from the tournament, regardless of consent from the other team.
+No registered competitor may ring for another team unless their team has withdrawn from the tournament, regardless of consent from the other team.

 #####5.6 Pauses

+######5.6.1 Excessive pausing
-######5.6.1 Intentionally affecting the result of the round through excessive
-pausing may be brought to the attention of the TD.
+Intentionally affecting the result of the round through excessive pausing may be brought to the attention of the TD.

+######5.6.2 Penalty
-######5.6.2 The penalty for abuse of the pause function will typically be
-whichever is greater between:
+The penalty for abuse of the pause function will typically be whichever is greater between:

 - a zero score for the round for the offending team, or